 This timely response to issues is essential for seamless application upgrades, as it aids in node optimization, scaling decisions, and the detection of malfunctioning pods.
 Such monitoring improves planning and safeguards cluster stability.

-Measuring the right metrics is essential for achieving end-to-end visibility of your Kubernetes clusters.
+Measuring the proper metrics is essential for achieving end-to-end visibility of your Kubernetes clusters.

 Metrics play a pivotal role in setting up dashboard activities and alerts, offering insights into both the Kubernetes system and the applications running within it.